-Ceasefire between Somalia's Puntland and Galmudug collapses, 19 killed
+Ceasefire between Somalia's Puntland and Galmudug collapses, 20 killed

-Garowe, Puntland, Somalia A week-old ceasefire between the forces of two semi-autonomous regions of Somalia broke down on Sunday as fighting over a disputed border area erupted again, killing at least 19 soldiers, army officials on both sides said.
+Garowe, Puntland, Somalia (Reuters) - A week-old ceasefire between the forces of two semi-autonomous regions of Somalia broke down on Sunday as fighting over a disputed border area erupted again, killing at least 20 people, army officials on both sides said.

 Galmudug and Puntland are clashing in the town of Galkayo, which straddles their common border and is divided under the control of rival clan militias.
 As violence between these groups began to escalate a month ago, schools in Galkayo were forced to close and some people fled the town.